kentongray/the-homer/README.md

  * On/Off Hue Lights via GPIO button
  * Play/Pause Chromecast
  * Dimmer control via potentiometer and MCP3008
+ * IR remote Support

 ##Wish List
- * IR remote Support
+ * Web Server?
  * Display Support
  * Random use of my other sensors
  * Convert to rust?!

-Schematic/Enclosure Coming Soon™
+Schematic in the fritzing folder